daniel-fv/daniel-fv.github.io/_pages/about.md

 Hi!
 I'm <strong>Daniel</strong>.

 I'm a Systems Engineer turned Cloud Engineer obsessed with all things cloud.
 </div>

-While I specialize in Microsoft Azure I love learning about new things everyday.
+While I currently specialize in Microsoft Azure I love learning new things everyday.

 I love working on projects together, so feel free to reach out for collaboration!